appvia/wf-fe-task/README.md

 Produce a reusable React component which presents a multi-step wizard to a user.

-Use a component library of your choice for the look and feel - we use antd (https://ant.design/) but any library can be used.

 It should have:
 * Support for a 'Next' button to move forward to the next step of the wizard.
 * Support for an async handler on each step - for example, values from step 1 might be processed asynchronously and used in step 2.
 * Support for building a composite state across the steps, to be submitted at the end of the wizard.

+You are welcome to use a component library for look, feel and basic components (we use antd - https://ant.design/) but please implement the wizard yourself.

 To demonstrate the component, the following example use-case can be used: